ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 ---

-## 👋 Final Thought: Be Part of the Process
+## 🗣️ Final Take: EU Cybersecurity Needs Your Voice

 > The biggest mistake is thinking this world is closed-off or “just for regulators.”
 > It’s not.
 If you care about privacy, safety, or secure digital products, your voice belongs here.